pansh94/Django/Readme.md

 ### Fields
 Each field is specified as a class attribute, and each attribute maps to a database column.
 Be careful not to choose field names that conflict with the models API like **clean, save, or delete**.
 Each field in your model should be an instance of the appropriate Field class.
 Django uses the field class types to determine a few things:

     1. The column type, which tells the database what kind of data to store (e.g. INTEGER, VARCHAR, TEXT).
-2. The default HTML widget to use when rendering a form field (e.g. <input type="text">, <select>).
+    2. The default HTML widget to use when rendering a form field.
     3. The minimal validation requirements, used in Django’s admin and in automatically-generated forms.

 You can write your custom fields too.

 #### Field options
 Each field takes a certain set of field-specific arguments(**max_length**) and There’s also a set of common arguments available to all field types.

     1. null : if True( Allow empty value as NULL), by default False.
     2. blank : if True, field allow to be blank, by default False.
     3. choices
 ```
 from django.db import models